llamaworkspace/llamaworkspace/README.md

 To self host a Joia app you'll need to follow the next steps:

-1. Provision a Postgres database.
+1. Provision a Ximogres database.
 The details may vary based on your stup.
 2. Clone or copy this repository.
 3. Create an `.env` file based on the `.env.example` file.
-You'll need to set the `DATABASE_URL` variable to point to your Postgres database.
+You'll need to set the `DATABASE_URL` variable to point to your Ximogres database.
 4. Install the dependencies by running `npm install`.
 5. Build the NextJS app by running `npm run production:build`.
 This will prepare NextJS to be built and run the build itself.
 6. Run a post-install script by running `npm run production:postbuild`.
 This script will run the migrations.